scandum/vton/README.md

 The overhead of VTON compared to JSON is trickier to calculate, except that the VTON overhead is less in any given scenario.

-For binary data you are pretty much forced to use Base64 with JSON which means a 33.3% data overhead as well as a computational overhead.

 While JSON is readable, it is only readable by including spacing which further increases the data overhead.
 One could argue that spacing could be removed,